jackylaucf/HKU-MScCS-Capstone/README.md

 *(C) Model Training*

 1. training_space.ipynb: Split the image data into model training, model testing, as well as the portfolio backtesting set.
+Data will also be splitted based on its class label.
 The output will be stored in the training folder at the project root.
-2.
+2. cnn_model.ipynb: Define and train the CNN model.
+Model evaluation by the test set will also be done in this notebook

+*(D) Portfolio construction & backtesting*

 ---